lbelfield/mse-eme/mentoring/session-7-NRQL.md

 Two tables within DAZN -
 - JavaScriptErrors - Fatal Errors, Silent errors, (hard)
 - PageActions - Not errors (msgs, events) (easy)
-- Total_Rekall_Summary - : bandwith, bitrates,
+- Total_Rekall_Summary - : bandwith, bitrates, videostarttime, cirr

 We share NR with all other teams.
 To filter to our project, we need to get our codebase.
 Everything lives in Playback Web Player, so filter for events sent from @dazn/playback-web-player